Impre-visible/tartar/README.md

   imprevisible/tartar
 ```

+### Docker Images

+Our Dockerfile uses:
+- `node:24-slim` for building the backend and frontend
+- `nginx:alpine` for serving the application

 ### Required Environment Variables

 - `DATABASE_URL`: Connection string for your PostgreSQL database
 - `GOOGLE_PLACES_API_KEY`: API key for Google Places integration

+## 🤖 AI-Assisted Development

+This project was developed using various artificial intelligence tools to enhance productivity:

+- **GPT-4o**: Development assistance, code generation, and debugging
+- **Claude 3.5 & 3.7**: Design assistance and optimization
+- **Mistral**: Documentation and testing support
+- **v0.dev**: UI design and prototyping

+The use of these tools significantly accelerated development while maintaining high code quality.

 ## 🏗️ Project Structure